row5is/HOL112018/README.md

 On the left side of the screen you should see a number in the SCM button.
 Click on it and you should see the readme file listed with an M (for modified).
 There is a text box at the top of the pane, enter a commit message and then hit the check mark (or Ctrl-Enter).
+A dialog box will open asking if you want to stage and commit the changes, click Yes.

+At the bottom of the screen in the status bar you should see a double arrow in a circle with numbers and arrows next to them.
+Click on this and you will synchronize your changes.
+You may be asked to log into github again, if so, log in and continue.